The short answer is: yes. General Liability (GL) policies do not cover the loss exposures covered by cyber insurance policies.

 General Liability policies do not provide adequate coverage for the cyber and technological risks faced by nearly every company.
 This is why cyber insurance exists.
 Cyber policies have been crafted to provide coverage for the various loss exposures companies face (both 1st party, and liability to 3rd parties) that result from a cyber incident.

-To learn more about what cyber insurance covers, click here.
+For an example of what cyber insurance covers, click here.